~ from my home to yours ... ~

 Our home started out as old broken-down ugly shell of a house with a huge hole in the roof ...

-Over the last 20 years or so, we've turned it into a home paying as we went and doing most of the work ourselves ...
+Over the last 20 years or so, we've done a tremendous amount of work on it and turned it into a cozy home, paying as we went and doing most of the work ourselves ...

 We cook from scratch ...